aaronfeingold/prompt-engingeering-project/README.md

-# Flask API Project - Prompt Engineering
+# Prompt Engineering 101

-## Project Overview
+## Overview

 This Flask API project integrates OpenAI's language models for prompt engineering.
-It allows users to generate text based on prompts and stores responses in a PostgreSQL database.
+It allows users to generate _text_ based on prompts and stores responses in a PostgreSQL database.

 ## Features